Analog-Devices-MSDK/btm-ci-scripts/README.md

 ## Past lessons learned and moving forward
 - Pathing is incredibly easy to mess up in yaml files.
 So all commonly used fucntions are now global.
-- Bash is easy to mess up and no one on our team is very good at it.
-Simple bash only
+- Bash is easy to mess up in a workflow.
+Simple bash only.
 - If you find yourself using loops or arrays in bash it is time to use python or some other language like golang.
 - If your test runs on walle, put it in the the btm-ci scripts folder.
-No need to add to the tangled mess that is the workflows.
+- Test the workflows in the btm-ci-scripts repo before deploying it to other repos first.
 - Keep workflows as flat as possible.
 Tracking dependencies is difficult.
 - If you find yourself doing a very common thing.
 Make it a script and put it into the btm-ci-scripts